Jmfwolf/Thumb2-Cortex-M/README.md

 # Thumb2-Cortex-M

-Previous Project that I implemented parts in C, some in Thumb2, and some in both just for fun.
-## C Standard Library Functions Implemented in Thumb2 Assembly
-   Implemented functions have a leading underscore to differentiate those same functions in the C library.
+This repository contains an implementation of several C standard library functions in Thumb2 assembly for the Cortex-M microcontroller.
+This project was undertaken as an exploration of low-level programming, combining C and Thumb2 assembly to build a custom C library.

+## About

+The Thumb2-Cortex-M project showcases the implementation of various C standard library functions in Thumb2 assembly.
+The objective was to gain a deeper understanding of how these functions work at the assembly level, while also providing a practical toolkit for use in Cortex-M microcontroller programming.
+Each implemented function is prefixed with an underscore (_) to distinguish it from the original functions in the C library.

 ## Implemented Functions
-   - bzero
-   - strncpy
-   - malloc
-   - free
-   - signal
-   - alarm
-   - atoi

-   * Signal calls the SVC handler to call the timer function signal handler.
-   * Alarm calls the SVC handler to call the timer start function.
+The repository includes the following C standard library functions implemented in Thumb2 assembly:

+- `_bzero`: Sets the values of a block of memory to zero.
+- `_strncpy`: Copies a specified number of characters from one string to another.
-   * Malloc and Free are user functions that call the SVC handler to call a privileged function, kalloc and kfree respectively.
+- `_malloc` and `_free`: These are user functions that interact with the SVC handler to call the correspondingprivileged functions, `_kalloc` and `_kfree`.
+The latter pair utilizes the buddy memory system for memory allocation and deallocation, using recursion in the form of `_ralloc` and `_rfree`.
-   * Kalloc and Kfree use the buddy memory system to allocate and free memory.
-They use recursion to accomplish this, ralloc and rfree respectively.
+- `_signal` and `_alarm`: These functions interact with the SVC handler to call appropriate timer functions for signal handling and timer start, respectively.
-   * Atoi was an extra credit portion and as a result is not fully implemented or useable.
+- `_atoi`: This function converts a string into an integer.
+It was implemented as an extra credit challenge and is not fully functional.

 ## Other Implementations

+In addition to the C standard library functions, the project also includes:

-   + startup has been modified to appropriately call the customized functions.
+- `startup`: This script has been modified to call the custom functions appropriately.
-   + svc.s is where the system call jump table is intialized and used as a function directory.
+- `svc.s`: This is where the system call jump table is initialized and used as a function directory.
-   + heap.s was is where the memory control block is initialized.
-The MCB governs the space of the heap in a managable fashion.
-Showing used portions of the heap with a bit in the 0 place.
+- `heap.s`: This script initializes the Memory Control Block (MCB), which manages the heap's space.
+It also provides a visual representation of used portions of the heap with a bit in the 0 place.
-   + timer.s handles the timer, alarm, and signal handler for system interrupts.
+- `timer.s`: This script handles the timer, alarm, and signal handler for system interrupts.